amr-radwan1/ml-scratch/README.md

-# Multilayer Perceptron from scratch
+# Multi Layer Perceptron from scratch

-- MNIST dataset used can be found (here)[https://www.kaggle.com/datasets/oddrationale/mnist-in-csv] -
+- MNIST dataset used can be found [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv)

 # Training Results
 - Trained for 10 epochs with the following architecture: